-After a review of students’ work on the test, literacy experts from across the province identified characteristics of successful or unsuccessful students’ work.
-The characteristics were categorized into headings that defined what each characteristic meant in relation to the test.
+After a review of students’ work on the test over the years, literacy experts from across the province have identified characteristics of successful or unsuccessful students’ work.
+The characteristics have been categorized into headings that define what each characteristic means in relation to the test.

-- to help unsuccessful students understand what “getting better” at literacy looks like;
+- helping unsuccessful students understand what “getting better” at literacy looks like;

-- to identify evidence that would help a student move from one category to another, and
+- identifying evidence that would help a student move from one category to another; and

-- to discuss areas for student improvement with parents.
+- discussing areas for student improvement with parents.

 The unsuccessful student’s work is characterized by: